dfinity/motoko/design/CanisterEvolution.md

   Claim 3.
 For all y : S.
                    (e1 (e2 y)) <= y    <----- this ordering is over terms, not types,
-                                              and it corresonds to "term evolution".
+                                              and it corresponds to "term evolution".

 = Record type evolution and "the bridge algorithm"

 Suppose that S1 evolves to S2.

-Let's consider the case where S1 and S2 are record types that define the input and output records of a canister's interface.
+Let's consider the case where S1 and S2 are record types that define the input and output records of a cannister's interface.
 As we define below, S1 and S2 can relate by:

  - S2 adds an option field to S1 (a form of "width" evolution).
  - S2 reserves an additional field compared with S1 (a form of "width" evolution).
  - S2 evolves the type of an existing field in S1 (a form of "depth" evolution).

-To define the execution semantics of these accomodations, we can extend the binary relation to generate the "bridge code" by adding and removing these optional fields, or otherwise massaging the message.
+To define the execution semantics of these accommodations, we can extend the binary relation to generate the "bridge code" by adding and removing these optional fields, or otherwise massaging the message.